hollowstrawberry/crab-cogs/README.md

 ### 😶 EmojiSteal

-Lets anyone steal emojis and stickers sent by other people, and lets moderators upload them to the current server instantly.
+Lets users grab the image file of emojis and stickers sent by other people, and additionally lets moderators add them to the current server instantly.
 Supports context menus.
-Specially useful if you're on mobile as the Discord app doesn't let you copy emoji links or upload stickers, but this cog has commands for those.
-Animated stickers are annoying but there's a workaround.
+Especially useful if you're on mobile as the Discord app doesn't let you copy emoji links or upload stickers.
+There's an additional command to upload your own stickers manually; animated stickers are annoying but there's a workaround explained in the cog.

 ![demonstration](https://i.imgur.com/Mj4jbGo.png)